Welcome to Chris Young’s Home Page

 I am a lifelong bleeding-heart liberal Democrat.
 I’m also a political junkie.
 This blog contains my musings about politics in general.

-For many years I’ve been interested in computer graphics especially Ray traced rendering.
+For many years I’ve been interested in computer graphics especially ray traced rendering.
 I’m a former leader of the POV-Team who developed the freeware rendering program Persistence of Vision Ray Tracer – POV-Ray.
-Every year for the past 12 or so years I’ve created a computer rendered Christmas card.
+Every year since 1995 I’ve created a computer rendered Christmas card.
 This blog includes links to images of my cards and will include articles and videos about how those images were created.